 Julie DeLuca Reg.
 MBACP MNCS (Accred) ACIPD

-If you're reading this you may be looking at taking the first steps towards counselling.
-Talking therapy is for anyone, whether you feel you're going through a bad time or experiencing emotional problems that may be difficult to resolve on their own.
-Many people find it easier to cope when they've engaged in therapy.
+If you're reading this, you may be looking at taking the first steps towards counselling.
+Talking therapy is for anyone, whether you feel you're going through a bad time or experiencing emotional problems that you may find difficulty in resolving on your own.
+Many of us find it easier to cope after engaging in therapy.

-Working as a counsellor, supervisor, coach and psychotherapist I see clients who are experiencing relationship issues, anxiety, family difficulties, depression, low mood, grieving after a bereavement or loss of something significant, experiencing domestic abuse, working through the menopause, long term illness, redundancy, childhood trauma, and post-traumatic stress disorder (PTSD).
+Working as a psychotherapist, supervisor, coach and mental health wellbeing trainer, I see people who are experiencing anxiety, general anxiety disorder, psychosexual issues, going through the menopause, depression and / or low mood, relationship issues, family difficulties, grieving after a bereavement or loss of something significant, experiencing domestic abuse, long term illness, redundancy, trauma, and post-traumatic stress disorder (PTSD).

-Because many of us, at some point in our life, experience feelings that conflict with and affect our behaviour we may disengage and perhaps become distressed and may also become unsure about who we are and where we’re going.
+Because many of us, at some point in our life, experience feelings that conflict with and affect our behaviour we may disengage and perhaps become distressed and may also become unsure about our direction.
 It’s not always easy to talk about feelings and emotions but I will offer you a safe and confidential place where you can talk freely and without fear of judgement.
 Therapy is an opportunity to talk about your concerns and in a way which you may not be able to do with your friends or family.
-Working together it may be that you're able to identify and make the changes in your life and improve your wellbeing.
+Working together it may be that you're able to identify and make the changes in your life and improve on your wellbeing.

-I also offer the online, Skype or FaceTime counselling.
+I also offer the online, WhatsApp, Skype or FaceTime counselling.

-Please contact me by email or phone (07968 486217) if you would like more information on this option.
+Please contact me by email (firstname.lastname@example.org) or phone (07968 485217) if you would like more information on this option.

 In accordance with the BACP's guidelines for on-going professional development, I have regular supervision, both individually and also in a group.

-I am a general member of COSRT and abide by its Code of Ethics.
+I am a general member of COSRT (College of Sexual and Relationship Therapy) and abide by its Code of Ethics.

-Please telephone for further details and for an informal chat; if you feel you'd prefer to text or email, please do and I'll reply as soon as I am able too.
+Please telephone for further details and for an informal chat; if you feel you'd prefer to text or email, please do and I'll reply as soon as I am able to.

 Training, qualifications & experience